ashutosh7246/true-infinite-scroll/packages/virtual-infinite-scroll/README.md

   The number of items to load in each scroll fetch.
 Must be at least 10.

 - **`list`** (`Array<{ [key: string]: any }>`, required) Array of items to display in the list.
+In case of `DYNAMIC` only newly fetched data will be passed into `VirtualInfiniteScroll` component.

 - **`Card`** (`React.ComponentType<{ item: any }>`, required)
   Component to render each item in the list.